 Dietary therapy for diabetes and celiac disease

-A strict gluten free diet is required in order to maintain glycaemic control and reduce the short and long term complications of both diseases.
+A strict gluten free diet is required in order to maintain glycemic control and reduce the short and long term complications of both diseases.
 The dietary management of both conditions is based on general healthy eating principles that apply to the population as a whole for the purpose of disease risk reduction and promotion of optimal health.
-Weight control and exercise are also paramount to glycaemic control.
+Weight control and exercise are also paramount to glycemic control.

 - Fasano, A., Catassi, C. (2012).
 Clinical practice.
 Celiac disease.
 N Engl J Med.; 20; 367(25):2419-26. doi: 10.1056/NEJMcp1113994.

 - Celiac disease: past, present, and future challenges: dedicated to the memory of our friend and colleague, Prof David Branski (1944-2013).
 Heyman MB.
 J Pediatr Gastroenterol Nutr.
 2014 Jul;59 Suppl 1:S1. doi:10.1097/01.mpg.0000450390.38403.22

 - Dabelea D, Mayer-Davis EJ, Saydah S et al. Prevalence of type 1 and type 2 diabetes among children and adolescents from 2001 to 2009.
 JAMA 2014; 311:1778-1786

 - Scaramuzza AE, Mantegazza C, Bosetti A, Zuccotti GV.
 Type 1 diabetes and celiac disease: The effects of gluten free diet on metabolic control.
 World J Diabetes 2013; 4: 130-134

 - Husby S, Koletzko S, Korponay-Szabó IR et al. European Society for Pediatric Gastroenterology, Hepatology, and Nutrition guidelines for the diagnosis of coeliac disease.
 J Pediatr Gastroenterol Nutr 2012; 54: 136-160